 I wrote a dissertation on how political liberalism tries to render the value of political community compatible with moral, philosophical, and religious diversity.
 I'm developing the ideas in a series of papers.
 I'm also interested in the morality of bearing and rearing children, and in ethical questions surrounding discrimination (especially discrimination in "personal" spheres like sex and romance).

-I'm currently an assistant professor and acting associate head at the Department of Philosophy at the University of Manitoba.
+I'm currently an assistant professor at the Department of Philosophy at the University of Manitoba.
 Before that (2014-2016), I was a postdoc in the School of Philosophy at the Australian National University.
 I got my PhD in Philosophy at Stanford University in 2014.

 Besides philosophy, I like to write songs, walk around outside, and spend time with Lucian, the complicated.